bocadilloproject/bocadillo/docs/guide/providers.md

 1. Bocadillo executes everything above the `yield` statement.
 In this case, it connects to Redis and creates the connection object.
 2. The `yield`ed object (here, the Redis connection) is passed to the view as a keyword argument.
-3. When the view has finished, Bocadillo executes everything after the `yield` statement.
+3. When the view has finished (and even if an exception occurred), Bocadillo executes everything after the `yield` statement.
 In this case, it closes the Redis connection.

 ::: tip
 It is not mandatory that a provider uses `yield`.
 If no cleanup is required, it can also simply `return`: